 Gazprom and Wintershall complete the construction of the 313-kilometer STEGAL gas pipeline and the 702-kilometer MIDAL gas pipeline in Germany.
 The MIDAL-STEGAL system gives Gazprom direct access to Germany’s gas market.

 Gazprom and Wintershall establish the WINGAS joint venture with the purpose of selling gas to German consumers and delivering gas to Belgium, France, the UK, the Netherlands, Austria, the Czech Republic, and Denmark.

 Gazprom signs a number of long-term contracts with WINGAS and WIEH on gas supplies to European consumers.

 Gazprom and Siemens intensify their cooperation in telecommunications and process automation.

-Gazprom and Wintershall put onstream WEDAL, the 236-kilometer gas pipeline running across Germany.
-The trunkline connects the gas transmission system of WINGAS to Belgium’s gas pipeline network and then to the Interconnector gas pipeline running from continental Europe to the UK across the North Sea.
+Gazprom and Wintershall put onstream WEDAL, a 236-kilometer gas pipeline in Germany.
+The trunkline connects the gas transmission system of WINGAS to Belgium’s gas pipeline network and further to the Interconnector gas pipeline running from continental Europe to the UK across the North Sea.